 If you’re trying to make money from a blog or website you’ve probably tried things like AdSense, Amazon Associates, other affiliate programs, and maybe even sponsored content.
 All of those can be effective ways to make money, but in my opinion, none of them matches the potential of creating and selling your own digital products.

-Creating and selling your own product may sound intimidating if you’ve never done it before… I know it did to me.
+Creating and selling your own product may sound intimidating if you’ve never done it before… I know it was intimidating to me.

-When I started my first blog back in 2007 I was monetizing it by offering services.
-It worked well because I could use the blog to attract traffic, and if even just a small percentage of visitors wound up becoming clients I could make some decent money with this side hustle.
+When I started my first blog back in 2007, I was monetizing it by offering services.
+It worked well because I could use the blog to attract traffic, and if even just a small percentage of visitors wound up becoming clients, I could make some decent money.
 But I quickly realized that I didn’t enjoy the client work, so I switch to monetize my site with ads.
-For a few years the ad revenue was great, but I was under never-ending pressure to keep the blog’s traffic increasing if I wanted to increase my income.
+For a few years, the ad revenue was great, but I was under never-ending pressure to keep the blog’s traffic on an upward trend if I wanted to increase my income.

 For the past several years I’ve been selling digital products as one of my primary sources of income.
 It’s easily my favorite way to monetize a website or blog, and I definitely recommend it to other bloggers who are looking for a way to make money.